 The main objective of causal discovery is to infer causal relations from experimental and observational data.
 The most common causal discovery algorithms can be roughly divided into score-based and constraint-based approaches.
-In this work, we will focus on the latter approach (examples include PC, FCI, and variants thereof, and see [1,2,4,5,7,9,10]), which exploits conditional independences in data to infer causal relations.
+In this work, we will focus on the latter approach (examples include PC, FCI and variants thereof, see [11, 12, 33, 37, 45, 53, 57]), which exploits conditional independences in data to infer causal relations.
 We will first discuss assumptions for constraint-based causal discovery.
 We then consider the application of causal discovery algorithms to models with feedback.
-We proceed with a brief but concrete introduction to a simple causal discovery algorithm.
-Finally, we discuss how the present work relates to the existing literature.
+We proceed with a brief but concrete introduction to a simple local causal discovery algorithm.
+Finally, we discuss how the present work relates to existing literature.

 Learning a graphical structure from conditional independence constraints typically relies on Markov and faithfulness assumptions relating conditional independences to properties of a graph.
-In particular, a d-separation is a relation between three disjoint sets of vertices in a graph that indicates whether all paths between two sets of vertices are d-blocked by the vertices in a third [3,4].
-If every d-separation in a graph implies a conditional independence in the probability distribution, then we say that the distribution satisfies the directed global Markov property (or the d-separation criterion) with respect to that graph [20].
-Conversely, if every conditional independence in the probability distribution corresponds to a d-separation in a graph, then we say that the distribution is d-faithful to that graph.
-When a probability distribution satisfies the d-separation Markov property with respect to a graph and is also d-faithful to the graph, then this graph is a compact representation of the conditional independences in the probability distribution, and we say that it encodes its independence relations.
-A lot of work has been done to understand the (combinations of) various assumptions (e.g., linearity, Gaussianity, discreteness, causal sufficiency, acyclicity, no selection bias) under which a graph that encodes all conditional independences and dependences in a probability distribution has a certain causal interpretation [see, e.g., 2,4-10,21,22].
-Perhaps the simplest assumption is that the data were generated by a causal directed acyclic graph (DAG) [3,4].
-This graphical object represents both the conditional independence structure (the observational probability distribution is assumed to satisfy the directed global Markov property with respect to the graph) and the causal structure (every directed edge that is absent in the DAG corresponds with the absence of a direct causal relation between the two variables, relative to the set of variables in the DAG).
-For this acyclic setting, sophisticated constraint-based causal discovery algorithms (such as the PC and FCI algorithms [4,5]) have been developed.
+In particular, a d-separation is a relation between three disjoint sets of vertices in a graph that indicates whether all paths between two sets of vertices are d-blocked by the vertices in a third [41, 53].
+If every d-separation in a graph implies a conditional independence in the probability distribution then we say that the distribution satisfies the directed global Markov property (or the d-separation criterion) w.r.t. that graph [29].
+Conversely, if every conditional independence in the probability distribution corresponds to a d-separation in a graph then we say that the distribution is d-faithful to that graph.1 When a probability distribution satisfies the d-separation Markov property w.r.t. a graph and is also d-faithful to the graph, then this graph is a compact representation of the conditional independences in the probability distribution and we say that it encodes its independence relations.
+A lot of work has been done to understand the (combinations of) various assumptions (e.g. linearity, Gaussianity, discreteness, causal sufficiency, acyclicity, no selection bias) under which a graph that encodes all conditional independences and dependences in a probability distribution has a certain causal interpretation [see, e.g., 11, 21, 24, 27, 33, 37, 45, 53, 54, 57].
+Perhaps the simplest assumption is that the data was generated by a causal DAG [41, 53].2 This graphical object represents both the conditional independence structure (the observational probability distribution is assumed to satisfy the directed global Markov property with respect to the graph) and the causal structure (every directed edge that is absent in the DAG corresponds with the absence of a direct causal relation between the two variables, relative to the set of variables in the DAG).
+For this acyclic setting, sophisticated constraint-based causal discovery algorithms (such as the PC and FCI algorithms [53]) have been developed.
 The key assumption that these algorithms make is that the same DAG expresses both the conditional independences in the observational distribution and the causal relations between the variables.